evandroforks/timetray/README.md

 The load and save routines are only rudimentary, so you might crash TimeTray if you set illegal values.
 In doubt, delete .timetray in your home directory.
 TimeTray will then reset the file if neccessary.
 The ugly routines should probably be improved...

 _When will all this be done?
 When it's done.
 But to be honest: I don't care much about this piece of code that's probably mainly used for Windows.
 Sorry!
 But you may use the source, Luke!_

-## License
-TimeTray is licensed under the [DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE](http://www.wtfpl.net).